manesajian/superq/README.md

 ## Current status

 Superqs are definitely not production-ready.
 I consider the code proof-of-concept right now.
-Despite the proto-stage of development that they are in, they do already provide some interesting capabilities such as helping make python objects inherently network-accessible and queryable.
+Despite the proto-stage of development that it is in, superq does already provide some interesting functionality as an inherently network-accessible, queryable Python collection.

 Eventually version 1.0 will represent a complete and stable version of the API while 2.0 should provide full distributed functionality.

 ## About